mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 On the other hand, I have to think why the people left!
 Because many people become the quality of my life.
 Because I create *my* own world, completely, so my own world is including all of your life.
 Your life is my world, my life.

 So I look at these guys [...] in terms of my viewpoint.
 So he is not he, he is my world.
 Do you understand that?
 That’s why you can criticize somebody else. *[He chuckles.]* Always criticize.
 But if you criticize, you always look at somebody objectively – that’s why it’s very difficult to share your life with each other in terms of compassion or warm heart.
-Okay?

 So you have to know the two aspects.
 If you climb the mountains, you are completely living and dying in the same way as the beautiful life force of nature.
 You can live in the same way as the mountains, you can die in the same way as the mountains.
 But [it] doesn’t mean [it’s a] combination or mixed-up: you are you, and mountains [are] mountains.
 So constantly you have to learn who you are, what mountain is.